deiu/hodl-the-wheel/replit.md

   * Added coin collision detection with golden particle effects and sound feedback
   * Updated to use new high-quality PNG cryptocurrency logos with proper branding
   * Removed SOL, SUI, UNI, USDC and replaced with BNB and DOGE variants
+- July 03, 2025.
+Final project rebrand to HODL the Wheel
+  * Changed project name from "WardenRacer" to "HODL the Wheel"
+  * Updated HTML title, meta description, and game title display
+  * Migrated localStorage keys from "wardenRacer*" to "hodlTheWheel*" prefix
+  * Maintained all functionality while establishing crypto-themed brand identity
 ```

 ## User Preferences